lavabit/libdime/HACKING.md

 ##Fix bugs

 If you know how to fix bugs in C, I can give you an account on https://scan.coverity.com/, a static code analyzer that has found quite a few bugs in the code, which need to be fixed.
-I already fixed some of the simple ones, and the remaining ones get more and trickier.
+Some of the simple ones have already been fixed, but a number of more complicated issues remain.